Sibling abuse: Sexual abuse

 Sexual sibling abuse is defined as sexual behavior "that is not age appropriate, not transitory, and not motivated by developmentally appropriate curiosity."
-To identify sexual abuse, there needs to be coercion and domination over one sibling.
-Prevalence rates are also difficult to calculate for several reasons: victims do not realize that they are suffering abuse, until they reach maturity, and have a better understanding of the role they played during the encounters, they are afraid of reporting, and there is no consensus on a definition of sibling sexual abuse.
-The average age of the offender is fifteen, where the average age of the victim is nine.
+To identify sexual abuse, there needs to be coercion and domination over one sibling, although the power differential between siblings can sometimes be subtle and hard to discern, especially when siblings are close in age.
+Prevalence rates are also difficult to calculate for several reasons: victims often do not realize that they are suffering abuse, until they reach maturity and have a better understanding of the role they played during the encounters, they are afraid of reporting, and there is no consensus on a definition of sibling sexual abuse.
+A nationally representative survey of adults in Australia found that 2% had experienced sibling sexual abuse in childhood.

-As with other forms of abuse among siblings, There is a large lack of reporting in sibling sexual abuse, as parents either do not recognize it as being abuse or try to cover the abuse.
-An increased risk of sibling sexual abuse may be found in a heightened sexual climate in a family, or a rigidly sexually repressed family environments.
-Sexual abuse in siblings may have long-term affects on the victims.
-Many victims have been diagnosed with a variety of psychological problems."
-Victims have been recorded to correlate pain and fear with sex, leading to long term issues with intimacy.
+As with other forms of abuse among siblings, there is a lack of reporting in sibling sexual abuse, as parents either do not recognize it as being abuse or try to cover the abuse.
+An increased risk of sibling sexual abuse may be found in a heightened sexual climate in a family, or in a rigidly, sexually repressed family environments.
+Sexual abuse in siblings may have long-term effects on the victims.
+Many victims have been diagnosed with a variety of psychological problems.
+Victims have been reported to correlate pain and fear with sex, leading to long-term issues with intimacy.

 Rudd and Herzberger report that brothers who committed incest were more likely to use force than fathers who commit incest (64% vs. 53%).
 Similarly, Cyr and colleagues found that about 70% of sibling incest involved sexual penetration, substantially higher than other forms of incest.
-Bass and colleagues write that "sibling incest occurs at a frequency that rivals and may even exceed other forms of incest," yet only 11% of studies into child sexual abuse examined sibling perpetrators.
 Rayment and Owen report that "[in comparison of] the offending patterns of sibling offenders with other teenage sex offenders ...
 Sibling abusers admitted to more sexual offenses, had a higher recidivism rate, and a majority engaged in more intrusive sexual behaviour than other adolescent sex offenders.
 The sibling perpetrator has more access to the victim and exists within a structure of silence and guilt."
-A survey of eight hundred college students reported by David Finkelhor in the Journal of Marriage and Family Counseling found that fifteen percent of females and ten percent of males had been sexually abused by an older sibling.
+Research has also shown that compared to adolescents who sexually harm non-siblings, adolescents who sexually harm siblings have experienced more adverse childhood experiences and are more likely to have a history of being sexually abused themselves.